Bevis (ship): Details

 The Ship Master was named Robert Batten.
 One voyage in May of 1638 carried 61 settlers from Southampton, England, leaving before 12 May 1638 in which they were “some Dayes gone to sea”, to "Newengland", all one word.
 The ship's passenger destinations included: Newbury, Weymouth, Wells, Maine, Newport, Salisbury, and Charlestown.

 No verified details of this merchant ship, its age or fate is known other than "Beuis(t) of Hampton of CL.
-Tonnes".
+Tons".
 This translates to “Bevis of Hampton, 150 tons.”
 The (t) was actually a footnote reference symbol in the form of a Latin cross (✝️).
-The “burthen” or weight bearing capacity of cargo of the Bevis was 150 tons.
-This does not mean the ship weighed only 150 tons because it more likely weighed three times (450 gross weight) or more of its cargo capacity.
+The “burthen” or capacity of cargo of the Bevis was 150 tons.

 Many of the three masted merchant ships traveling across the Atlantic Ocean about this same time period were in the 450 to 650 ton range.
 Elizabethean Merchant Ships and Ship Building by Dr. Ian Friel, FSA.
 Dated 29 September 2009, Museum of London, courtesy of Gresham College.

 The cargo or “goods” were certified (not loaded) on 12 May 1638.
 Yet the ship had been “some Dayes gone to sea” by 2 May 1638.
 The shippers of the goods were Richard Dumer & Co.
 Henry Byles & Co.

 The exact date of departure is often not known since departures often coincided with the daylight outgoing or “ebb” tide.
 This being anywhere from a few hours to more than a day after clearance was given to leave port.
 Some have cited 16 May 1638 and 12 May 1638 as the departure date, but without proof.
 Again, they had been “some Dayes gone to sea” by 2 May 1638.

 “They landed probably at Boston (the point of all but a handful of Bay Colony arrivals) in June or July 1638 (the average ocean crossing took five to eight weeks.”

 She completed the voyage to the Americas because her passengers arrived and took up residence there.
 Her fate thereafter is unknown.